-At the policy level, there has been widespread concern that many Swedish mortgage holders do not pay down the principal on their mortgages, or do so very slowly (Finansinspektionen, 2015), thus carrying mortgage debt for a long period, possibly over their entire life cycle.
-We included a question about the importance of paying down the principal, which is related de facto to debt (see Table 1a for the full description of the list of possible answers):13
+At the policy level, there has been widespread concern that many Swedish mortgage holders do not pay down the principal on their mortgages, or do so very slowly (e.g, Finansinspektionen, 2015 pages 10-11), thus carrying mortgage debt for a long period, possibly over their entire life cycle.
+We included a question about the importance of paying down the principal, which is related de facto to debt (see Table 1a for the full description of the list of possible answers):15

-Which one of the following statements do you think best describes how a person with a mortgage should handle their mortgage loan?
+• Which one of the following statements do you think best describes how a person with a mortgage should handle their mortgage loan?

 Our survey also contains a number of questions about intergenerational transmission of financial knowledge and attitudes, i.e., to what extent these may be passed on within a family.
-This information helps explains where attitudes toward debt may come from.
+This information may help explain where attitudes toward debt may come from.
 First, we asked about the general debt attitude of survey participants' parents: